 Maybe you start your own business or you could spend your time volunteering for a cause you care about.
 You could run for political office.
 You can do whatever you want without money having to factor into your decisions.

-Money is a tool and like any tool, it can be used well or it can be used badly.
-Use your money to buy your freedom.
+No matter what your financial situation is money is a tool we can all use, And like any tool, it can be used well or it can be used badly.
+Use your money to buy your freedom and start moving in the right direction to reach your financial goals.

 Betterment: Start investing to build the life you want.